 Performance-based material specifications also have the potential to increase the number of suppliers and possible materials allowing for more competitive pricing.
 Calling out a specific tradename and grade on your drawing is great for the material supplier and them alone.
 Let’s take for instance OmniPro™ HPP GRC30 resin.
 There is only one resin with this tradename and grade that is available from two different distributors.
 Keep in mind that there are over 150 injection molding grades of 30% glass fiber reinforced polypropylene resin available in North America alone.
 However, one needs to ensure that these alternative grades will perform successfully in the application.
 Relying on product testing to verify the performance of an alternative material can be costly for a company and even eclipse any material cost savings that can be realized on a product.
 Comparing the material datasheets, which report only single point, short term properties, do not reflect the long term, lot to lot performance of a material.
 Nor do they capture all your application requirements.
 Depending instead on performance-based material specifications that have captured the key requirements of the application improve confidence in an alternative material and can also limit the necessary product testing which can result in greater economic gain.

-Having your plastic materials well characterized for your application by way of performance-based material specifications also makes it more straight forward to select a material for your application when your requirements change.
+Having your plastic materials well characterized for your application by way of performance-based material specifications also makes it more straightforward to select a material for your application when your requirements change.
 For instance, your next generation product with see even higher temperature, new chemical exposures, increased stresses, etc… By modifying an existing specification to consider these new or increases requirements the appropriateness of the existing plastic material can easily be evaluated along with potential alternatives.
 As a result, the number of design iterations needed are reduced, and confidence is higher when product testing begins.

 In product development, a lot of time is spent selecting the right materials and validating those choices through product testing.
 That hard work and success can be preserved through the use of performance-based material specifications and the material qualification process that ensues.
 Quality does not have to suffer to offer your supplier material flexibility or your purchasing group cost savings opportunities.
-These specifications can also shorten your go to market timeline when developing your next generation product by reducing the number of design and testing iterations.
+These specifications can also shorten your go-to-market timeline when developing your next generation product by reducing the number of design and testing iterations.